nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 Steps 1a1-1a2 are repeated until the data entered is correct.

-Use case resumes from step 2.
+Use case resumes from Step 2.

-* 1a.
+* 1b.
 Tutor realises that they added the student's details wrongly.
-  * 1a1.
+  * 1b1.
 Tutor <u>deletes the student (UC02)</u> who was just added.

-Use case resumes from step 2.
+Use case resumes from Step 2.

+* 1c.
+The list is empty.

+Use case ends.

 **Use Case 2: Delete a student**